outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ### [Partitioning](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Encrypted_boot_partition_(GRUB))

 For future compatability and scability, create extra BIOS boot partition (for Grub).
 Additionally, I want the */boot* partition also encrypted.
+This setup really makes the system complicated.
+Anyway, the practice and security improvement deserve it!

 ```bash
 root@archiso ~ # parted -a opt /dev/sda